JuliaLang/julia/doc/manual/parallel-computing.rst

 - :func:`addprocs` is called on the master process with a :obj:`ClusterManager` object
 - :func:`addprocs` calls the appropriate :func:`launch` method which spawns
   required number of worker processes on appropriate machines
-- Each worker starts listening on a free port and writes out its host, port information to :const:`STDOUT`
+- Each worker starts listening on a free port and writes out its host and port information to :const:`STDOUT`
-- The cluster manager captures the stdout's of each worker and makes it available to the master process
+- The cluster manager captures the :const:`STDOUT` of each worker and makes it available to the master process
 - The master process parses this information and sets up TCP/IP connections to each worker
 - Every worker is also notified of other workers in the cluster
-- Each worker connects to all workers whose id is less than its own id
+- Each worker connects to all workers whose `id` is less than the worker's own `id`
 - In this way a mesh network is established, wherein every worker is directly connected with every other worker